COLLECTION GUIDES

 Robert Sedgwick (1787-1841)

-Susan Anne Livingston Ridley (1788-1867)
+Susan Anne Ridley Sedgwick (1788-1867)

 Frances Watson

-Mary Watson (1813-1890)
+Mary Taber Hathaway Watson (1813-1890)

 Sources

-Foster, Edward Halsey, Catharine Maria Sedgwick, Twayne Publishers, Inc., New York, 1974
+Foster, Edward Halsey, Catharine Maria Sedgwick, Twayne Publishers, Inc., New York, 1974.

-Menand, Catharine, Research Guide to Massachusetts Courts and Records, 1987
+Menand, Catharine, Research Guide to Massachusetts Courts and Records, 1987.

-Minot, James Jackson, Ancestors and Descendants of George Richards Minot 1758-1802, 1936
+Minot, James Jackson, Ancestors and Descendants of George Richards Minot 1758-1802, 1936.

-The Minot Family: Record of Births, Marriages and Deaths 1754-1934, Copied from Family Bibles, 1934
+The Minot Family: Record of Births, Marriages and Deaths 1754-1934, copied from family bibles, 1934.

-Welch, Richard E. Theodore Sedgwick, Federalist: A Political Portrait, 1965
+Welch, Richard E. Theodore Sedgwick, Federalist: A Political Portrait, 1965.

-Massachusetts Historical Society Proceedings, Vol. 75, 1963
+Massachusetts Historical Society Proceedings, Vol. 75, 1963.

-Massachusetts Historical Society Proceedings, Vol. 70, 1950-53
+Massachusetts Historical Society Proceedings, Vol. 70, 1950-1953.

 Collection Description

 The Charles Sedgwick papers document the relationships among the interrelated Sedgwick and Minot families and their friends from 1813 to 1908.
-The collection consists of twenty boxes of papers, two large manuscript folders, and five bound volumes.
+The collection consists of 20 boxes of papers, two large manuscript folders, and five bound volumes.

 Apart from the business papers of Charles Sedgwick (1791-1856), the bulk of the collection consists of correspondence to and from Elizabeth B. D. Sedgwick (1801-1864), Katharine Sedgwick Minot (1820-1880), William Minot II (1817-1894), Elizabeth D. S. Rackemann (1826-1891), Grace A. S. Bristed (1833-1897), and William D. Sedgwick (1831-1862).
-The collection also contains bound volumes, including diaries and travel journals kept from 1828 to 1879, most written by Katharine Sedgwick Minot, as well as general correspondence.
+The collection also contains general correspondence, as well as bound volumes mostly written by Katharine Sedgwick Minot, including diaries and travel journals kept from 1828 to 1879.

 Charles Sedgwick's business papers document his professional life as a lawyer who dealt with litigation and property deals.
-Many of the male members of the Sedgwick family were trained in the legal profession and their correspondence throughout the collection reflects this as well.
+Many of the male members of the Sedgwick family were trained in the legal profession, and their correspondence throughout the collection reflects this, as well.

 Arrangement